Growing Your Own Delicious Blueberries

 Scale are sap sucking insects that can be covered in a waxy white, brown or pink coating and appear as small raised bumps on foliage or stems.

-Scale deplete plants of important sugars and nutrients and excrete honey dew, which is a sweet sticky substance that ants eat, and sooty mould will grow on.
+Scale deplete plants of important sugars and nutrients and excrete them as honey dew, a sweet sticky substance that ants eat, and sooty mould will cheerfully grow on.
 If the scale insects are controlled, the sooty mould and ants will gradually disappear.

 Watering and feeding

-Deep and thorough watering of citrus trees, particularly potted citrus, will help reduce water stress, which can lead to citrus dropping their developing fruit.
+Deep and thorough watering of citrus trees, particularly potted citrus, will help reduce water stress, which can cause citrus to drop their developing fruit.

-If you’re lucky enough to have your own Tahitian lime tree, some of the best tangy fruit will be ready from January.
+If you’re lucky enough to have your own potted Tahitian Lime tree, some of the best tangy fruit will be ready from January.
 Limes can be harvested whilst still green, when they’re around 6 cm in diameter.
 Perfect for summer drinks and cocktails as well as marinades, cakes and desserts.

 Related products